meltano/meltano/docs/src/docs/contributing.md

 # Change directory into the Meltano project
 cd meltano

+# Optional, but it's best to have the latest pip
+pip install --upgrade pip

+# Optional, but it's best to have the latest setuptools
+pip install --upgrade setuptools

 # Activate your virtual environment
 source ./venv/bin/activate

+# Install all the dependencies
+pip install -r requirements.txt

-# Install dependencies with the edit flag on to detect changes
+# Install dev dependencies with the edit flag on to detect changes
-pip install -e .
+pip install -e '.[dev]'

+# Run scripts
+make bundle

 # Run Meltano APIs
 python -m meltano.api